yetanotherchris/AskChatGpt/facebook-recommendation-system.md

 # Facebook's machine learning/AI recommendation engine in 2024

-**Can you explain this article in simple terms without too much maths, how does their recommender system differ and does it keep recommendations less bias? https://engineering.fb.com/2015/06/02/core-infra/recommending-items-to-more-than-a-billion-people/**
+**Can you explain this article in simple terms without too much maths, how does their recommender system differs and does it keep recommendations less bias? https://engineering.fb.com/2015/06/02/core-infra/recommending-items-to-more-than-a-billion-people/**

 > The article describes how Facebook developed a large-scale recommender system using a method called "rotational hybrid approach."